 Lupus is an autoimmune disease in which the immune system attacks healthy cells by mistake and can damage many parts of the body.
 Lupus is progressive, ever-changing, unpredictable, and different for every person in their symptoms and severity.
 Did you know that lupus:

 Having a diagnosis and treatment plan is helpful, but there is no cure.
 Medications to manage symptoms come at the price of side effects and do not continually provide relief.
 Over time, higher doses and stronger drugs have become necessary to keep my symptoms under control.
 Flares can be brought on by stress, lack of sleep, illness, or sometimes nothing at all.
 What’s more, once you have one autoimmune disease, there is a strong likelihood of developing more (I have three)!

-That’s why my family and I have chosen to participate in the Lupus Foundation of America’s Walk to End Lupus Now™ in Raleigh to raise critical funds for the estimated 1.5 million people living with lupus in the United States.
+That’s why my family and I are again choosing participate in the Lupus Foundation of America’s Walk to End Lupus Now™ in Raleigh to raise critical funds for the estimated 1.5 million people living with lupus in the United States.
 Will you join my team or make a donation to support the Foundation's efforts to improve the quality of life for all people affected by lupus?
 Every single dollar counts.
 Together, we can solve the cruel mystery of lupus.
 Thank you for your generosity!